 Another hero that’s guilt-ridden and often helpless.
 But we all love Spidey and hate spiders.
 Go figure.

-the missing webbing under Spiderman's armpits
+The story of the logo: the missing webbing under Spiderman's armpits

 The logo is clearly a spider but don’t be fooled by artist Steve Ditko’s apparent crudely drawn spiders on the costume.
 Stan Lee instructed the artist to make sure it looked like a costume that a teenager might design.
 This element of the costume’s charm has now been replaced.
 As had the original webbing under Spidey’s armpits which artists slowly shrunk down and eventually phased out.

 There’s quite a lot to choose from in this category.
 Peter Parker fighting cavities; Spider-Dog; Spiderman plush pillow...